 - Why am I worried?

 - What is the perceived level of risk?

 - What are the implications of doing nothing or deferring action?

 - What should I do right now?

-Any doctor who suspects child abuse has the duty to act.
+Any doctor who suspects child maltreatment has the duty to act.
 Always try to gain consent and to share information and to involve a senior colleague.
-But if you believe that a child is in immediate danger, you can act in the child's best interests.
+However, if you believe that a child is in immediate danger, you must act in the child's best interests.